Yoast/duplicate-post/readme.txt

 5. The admin bar link.

 == Upgrade Notice ==

+= 3.0 =
+Major redesign of the settings page + fine-tune options (what to copy, custom post types, etc.) + bugfixes and XSS prevention

 = 2.6 =
 PHP 5.4 (Strict Standards) compatible + Fixed possible XSS and SQL injections + other bugs